Full Stack MVC

 JPA project:

-Commit (Create Spring Boot MVC Project, add JPA Project dependency
+Commit (Create Spring Boot MVC Project, add JPA Project dependency) and push.

 Create web folder